brancz/veterator/README.md

 Veterator is a latin word for smartypants, since this application will be a smartass to you, telling you how much electricity, water, etc. you are using.

-Current status is only recording and analysing data directly with this rails app, however, the vision is to evolve to a data warehouse like application aggregating data in multiple dimensions.
+Current status is only recording, aggregating and visualizing data directly with this rails app, however, the vision is to evolve to a time series forecast application.

 For a production setup refer to [doc/setup.md](./doc/setup.md)